-#newPEM Ribbon-Cutting and Public Opening
+#newPEM New Wing Celebration and Public Opening

 Tour the new wing, enjoy live music, art making, and performances throughout the day.
-General admission is free.
+General admission is FREE.

 General admission is free.